 If you received a rates rebate for the last rating year, you will automatically be sent a rates rebate application form again this year.
 You can expect to receive this in early August.

 You can bring your completed form in to our office, or we can help you complete the form if you prefer.
-Please remember that your signature must be witnessed, either by a Council staff member or another qualified person as listed on the application form.

 Is your club or organisation getting a rates discount?